sojurner/Personal-blog/src/posts/culture/confusing-parts-of-korean-culture.md

 ## Plastic Surgery

 This has been a controversial subject in Korea for as long as I can remember.
-The idea of going under the knife for cosmetic purposes, has slowly been normalized in their society.
+The idea of going under the knife for cosmetic purposes, has slowly been normalized into a neutral-positive narrative.
 To me, this is an outcry of insecurity and lack of self-confidence due to a socially cutthroat, competitive culture.
 The fear of ostracism and the deep desire to succeed, has translated into a mentally harmed society.

 If someone is determined to partake in a cosmetic procudure, by all means, they should have freedom of choice to do so.
-However, normalizing this practice is downplaying deeper, systemic issues within the society.
+However, normalizing this practice is overlooking deeper systemic issues of self-esteem that has sprung up in other factions of their society.

 ## Conclusion